GetJobber/jest-a-coverage-slip-detector/README.md

 ## Configure Jest

 Within `jest.config.js` or `jest.config.ts`:
-1. Ensure Jest is configured to include `json-summary` in `coverageReporters`.
+1. Ensure Jest is configured to include `json` in `coverageReporters`.
-1. Ensure that coverage collection is enabled, either with the `--coverage` parameter, or by configuring `collectCoverage` to `true`.
+1. Ensure that coverage collection is enabled in the CI command (e.g. with the `--coverage` parameter).
 1. Either remove the `coverageThreshold` configuration from Jest, or set it to: `coverageThreshold: { global: {} }`.
 1. Wrap the configuration with the `withJestSlipDetection` utility method in order to dynamically leverage `collectCoverageFrom` set to the configured `coverageGlob`.